open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 link to the "Create" spans.

-If a "Create" span exists for a message, its context must be injected into the message.
-If no "Create" span exists for a message, the context of the related "Publish" span must be injected into the message.
+If a "Create" span exists for a message, its context must be injected into the message as its creation context.
+If no "Create" span exists for a message, the context of the related "Publish" span must be injected into the message as its creation context.

 "Create" spans must not be created for messages into which a context has already been injected.